The diverse world of data management and engineering ultimately serves one simple goal: turning raw data into actionable information. This requires:

 - Reverse ETL.
 In reverse ETL, like ELT, data is loaded quickly into the data store.
 Unlike ELT, the data is then pushed back out of the data store into a variety of third-party systems.
 This allows operationalized data usage while retaining a single source of truth.

 These are just three examples with recognizable names — the actual landscape is a lot more complex.
 The most important takeaway is that you can leverage the existing components of your data stack and create a system that meets your data goals.

 The best modern data integrations are hard to label, and definitely don’t fall under the definitions of ETL or ELT.
 At this point, these acronyms are more useful as a thought exercise than they are for describing systems that actually exist.

-Estuary is neither ETL nor ELT.
-Our service allows you to build real-time data pipelines around your existing systems.
+Our platform, Flow, is neither ETL nor ELT.
+It allows you to build real-time data pipelines around your existing systems.
 You can build transformations directly into the pipeline, or use an external analytics engine or SaaS product.
 The result?
 A dependable, extensible system that’s as unique as your use case.

 Wondering how it works?
 We develop in the open.